gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 # this adds the conda-forge channel to the new created environment configuration
 conda config --env --add channels conda-forge
 # and the robostack channel
-conda config --env --add channels robostack-jazzy
+conda config --env --add channels robostack-noetic

 # remove the defaults channel just in case, this might return an error if it is not in the list which is ok
 conda config --env --remove channels defaults

 # Install ros-noetic into the environment (ROS1)
-mamba install ros-jazzy-desktop
+mamba install ros-noetic-desktop

 conda deactivate
 conda activate mapping_ros2